antarctica/lantern/docs/usage.md

 > [!WARNING]
 > This will publish any records to the production S3 bucket / catalogue environment.

+This workflow only calls the [Records](/docs/exporters.md#records-resource-exporter) exporter as:

+- calling _global_ exporters (such as the [Site Index](/docs/exporters.md#site-index-exporter)), as they would only include records from the workflow, omitting other/existing records and giving incomplete outputs
+- calling _stable_ exporters (for [Site Pages](/docs/exporters.md#site-pages-exporter), etc.) is unnecessarily, given they are not sensitive to record changes

 This workflow is experimental with major limitations:

 - record files must be accessible from the BAS central workstations